planbcode12/muconds/README.md

 ### **Overview**

-The **m.bat** script automates several tasks and includes a wide range of popular applications.
+The **em.bat** script automates several tasks and includes a wide range of popular applications.
 Users can download the **m.bat** file and execute it to install, update, or configure various applications on their system.

 ---